-This junction was formed in 1876 when the 1856 Coalburn Branch (Caledonian Railway) was met by the a new Hamilton to Ferniegair (Caledonian Railway) line, an extension of the Hamilton branch which also created the Hamilton Circle.
+This junction was formed in 1876 when the 1856 Lesmahagow Railway was met by the a new Hamilton to Ferniegair (Caledonian Railway) line, an extension of the Hamilton branch which also created the Hamilton Circle.
 Ferniegair was the southern junction of a triangular junction.

 The original route ran north to Ross Junction and yards.
 The new line initially struck out parallel and a little further to the east before turning to the west and passing under the original route (and south end of the yards) to reach Haughhead Junction.
 Both routes were double track and the line continued south as a double track.